ran-sama/python-3-certbot-virtualenv-dynv6/README.md

 ```
 Notice:
 ```
-Update API not included:
+Update API:
-Main A-record for example.com not included as it is set through the default update API.
+Main A-record for example.com *not* included as it is set through the default update API.
 ```

 ## certfox.py